roscopeco/moxy/README.md

     .getConstructor(MoxyEngine.class, String.class, int.class)
     .newInstance(Moxy.getMoxyEngine(), "Some string", 42);
 ```

+**Side note**
+> Much of this has been superseded by the _Moxy.constructMock()_ family of
+methods, so unless you have advanced requirements you should probably
+use those instead of generating the class manually.

 Those few extra lines might seem like a bit of a pain, but think of the
 extra work as a reminder that partial mocking is a little bit dangerous.